City of Hull Tramways /Hull Corporation Tramways

 An enlargement of the above photograph showing the conductor and the motorman, Employees No 297 and 267.

-A conductress (unfortunately blurred) and a motorman with Tramcar No 54 on Hedon Road (Route M/A) in 1915.
+A conductress (who has unfortunately moved during the exposure) and a motorman with Tramcar No 54 on Hedon Road (Route M/A) in 1915.
 The motorman's greatcoat buttons are plain (i.e., unmarked), presumably due to supply problems during the conflict.
 Author's Collection.

 A conductor and a motorman pose with Tramcar No 134 outside the depot on 22nd May 1938.
 Photographer, W A Camwell.
 Photo courtesy of the National Tramway Museum.